|

 the original name was to be Ford Consul 325, however in early

-1963 this was soon changed to Ford Cortina.
+1963 this was soon changed to Ford Cortina; the name Cortina being

-The name being "borrowed" from the Italian Skiing resort
+"borrowed" from the Italian Skiing resort of Cortina

-around £550! and was launched to compete with technically
+price" was around £550 and was launched to compete with

 |